vaib-dev/Courses/7-scrum-master-role/6-teaching.md

 As an Instructor, you lead the conclusion and celebration activities.
 The participants work out follow-up activities during the training and thus take the spirit and content of the training with them.
 It is important that the learning success is made transparent and that it is truly experienced and celebrated by the participants.

-Here is a Sample Training Map which you can use as a reference for your class,
+Here is a Sample Training Map which you can use as a reference for your team,

 <p align="center"> <img width="700" height="" src="https://user-images.githubusercontent.com/63605352/91640449-eb3fce80-ea1d-11ea-9fc8-18094c5d516a.png"></p>

 And here is a link where you can download the ([Template](https://user-images.githubusercontent.com/63605352/91640468-16c2b900-ea1e-11ea-985e-1b375def798d.png)).\

+I have also attached the PDF of the book, where you can find more information about this framework.
+[Training From the Back of the Room 65 Ways to Step Aside and Let Them Learn.pdf](https://github.com/Vaibhavpratapsingh22/Courses/files/5145338/Training.From.the.Back.of.the.Room.65.Ways.to.Step.Aside.and.Let.Them.Learn.pdf)

+## Summary

-As teachers, we need to be clear about what it is learners need to know to be able to demonstrate their learning of it.
+For SM as a teacher, they need to be clear about what it is learners need to know to be able to demonstrate their learning of it.
 This seems simple enough.
 The knowledge it takes to do something is inseparable from the doing.
 The challenge for us arises in separating need - to - know from nice - to - know information, and not becoming sidetracked teaching content that has little to do with the learning.

-I have attached the PDF of the book, where you can find more information about this framework.
-[Training From the Back of the Room 65 Ways to Step Aside and Let Them Learn.pdf](https://github.com/Vaibhavpratapsingh22/Courses/files/5145338/Training.From.the.Back.of.the.Room.65.Ways.to.Step.Aside.and.Let.Them.Learn.pdf)
+To help them with this situation the framework which we just saw will come in handy and they should try adjusting it as per the needs of the team.